windsnow1025/Notes/Tips/MacOSSetup.md

 - Disable Click wallpaper to show desktop
   - Desktop & Dock >> Desktop & Stage Manager
     - Click wallpaper to show desktop: Only in Stage Manager

+- Set default app for a file type
+  - Select a file >> Command + I >> Open with, Change All...